selsamman/amorphic-docs/_posts/2014-01-01-intro-directories.md

 * You export a property, controller in the above example that must match the name of the containing javascript file that is a function that Amorphic will call to create the templates for a particular user session.
 This function is passed:

   * objectTemplate - a factory object which you can use to create templates (Controller = objectTemplate.create("Controller", {})

-  * getTemplate - a function that you use in place of *requre* to include other template files (var World = getTemplate('./world.js').World)
+  * uses - a function that you use in place of **require** to include other template files (var World = getTemplate('./world.js').World).
+You don't have to worry about circular references.
+In fact you can refer to your own file if you have circular references within a file.

 * The function returns an object with a property for each template defined in the file (return {Controller: Controller}) You can define and return multiple templates.

 This structure allows each session to have it's own private set of templates instances such that when you do new Controller() you can be sure that the object created will be connected to your session.

-### Circular References
+### Circular References (Legacy)

-Robust object models often have circular references.
-Within a template file this can be accomplished using objectTemplate.mixin:
+Prior to version 1.4 of Amorphic templateMode 'auto' was not supported and a different way of handling circular references was used.
+In legacy mode you must return an object with a reference to each template you created in that file.
+Within a template file circular references were handled using objectTemplate.mixin:

     // foobar.js
     module.exports.foobar = function (objectTemplate, getTemplate) {